pylyf/NetWorm/README.md

 ## Compilation (.exe)

-Targeted machines won´t probably have python and the required libraries instead.
+Targeted machines won´t probably have python and the required libraries installed.
 To run this code on other machines, you need to convert it into an executable.

 I recommend the ![https://www.pyinstaller.org/](Pyinstaller library).